Semester students take 16 U.S. credits (60 King's credits); Academic Year students take 32 credits (120 King's credits).

 The courses available to study abroad students are located on King's College London's website:

-Students enrolled in the King’s Health & Society Program are subject to a completely different fee structure.
-Health & Society tuition is charged to all students registered for the Health & Society seminar (6MMMX100) alongside other classes from the School of Biomedical and Health Sciences.
+Students in this program are subject to a completely different fee structure.
+This tuition is charged to all students registered for 6MMMX100 Health & Society.
+For more information, please visit the Health & Society website.

 The following information is vetted and provided by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) on the Electronic Database for Global Education (EDGE).